 Be Adventurous in Swakopmund

-From Solitaire you’re headed northeast across the Namib Naukluft National Park and along the way you’ll cross the Tropic of Capricorn – the perfect iconic spot for a photo.
+From Solitaire you’re headed northeast across the Namib Naukluft National Park and along the way you’ll cross the Tropic of Capricorn – the perfect iconic spot for a photo to remember your trip to Namibia!

 The town of Swakopmund offers a range of outdoor adventures for travelers to enjoy.
 From riding quads in the vast Namib Desert to sailing around the South Atlantic while munching on fresh oysters, this little town has something for everyone.